jaz303/dotfiles/etc/nvim/VIM.md

 ## Editing
   - `J` - join current line with line below
+  - `S` - substitute; in normal mode, clears current line and enters insert mode (with indentation).
+In visual mode this is overridden by vim-surround, but that's fine, because in visual mode `c` (change) does the same thing.
+Tip: use numeric prefix e.g. `5S` to change 5 lines... (need to add 1 to relative line numbers here)

+When in visual mode, entering command mode prepopulates the command line with the range of the visual selection.

 ## Searching
   - `/` - enter search string (fwd)